Learn more about the school Curriculum in this section.

 Here are the reading objectives for each year group from the curriculum: literacy-reading-year group objectives

 Our children learn phonics using the Little Wandle programme.
 This is a systematic synthetic approach which ensures progress across EYFS and KS1.
 Phonics is a crucial part of Early Reading so this is a massive focus and is taught daily right from EYFS through KS1.
+Children take part in daily phonics teaching sessions and also catch up and keep up programmes too.

 For phonics help, click the following link: Use the different tabs to explore different sections (support for phonics, how we teach + support for reading)